-Costs directly attributable to the developed land are capitalised to inventory, except for infrastructural asset costs which are capitalised to property, plant, and equipment.
+Costs directly attributable to the developed land are capitalised to inventory, with the exception of infrastructural asset costs which are capitalised to property, plant and equipment.

 Work in progress is stated at cost and consists of direct materials, direct labour and plant costs with a proportion of overhead costs.
 Contract payments (i.e. work invoiced prior to completion) have been deducted.
-For major contracts the percentage completion method is used
+For major contracts the percentage completion method is used.